bbi-lab/bbi-logistics/orders/DE_ORDER_README.md

 Logitudinal projects will typically ask a participant for their address at enrollment then again when they request a swab kit to confirm.
 The script favors addresses provided when the participant requests a swab because this would be the most up to date.
 If an address is not provided during the encounter, the script will default to using the address in the enrollment event.

-The `use_best_address(original_address, row, event)` function takes:
+The `use_best_address(enrollment_records, replacement_record, event='')` function takes:
-- `original_address` as a Pandas dataframe containing all the participant's addresses from the enrollment event i.e. which addresses should be used in case the encounter event does not have an address.
+- `enrollment_records`: A Pandas dataframe containing all the participant's addresses from the enrollment event i.e. which addresses should be used in case the encounter event does not have an address.
-- `row` as a Pandas series for a single order's encounter event.
-The script will check if this row has address info before defaulting to the original_address.
+- `replacement_record`: A Pandas series for a single order's encounter event.
+The script will check if this row has valid address information and use it if it does.
+Otherwise we will default to the address information within the enrollment event.
 - `event` as a string describing the redcap_event_name for the enrollment event.
-This is used to search the `orginal_address` dataframe for the order's address provided during enrollment.
+This is used to search the `enrollment_records` dataframe for the order's address provided during enrollment.

-## Deployment
-This script is deployed on the private AWS EC2 instance used for the Tableau Server.
-The script is set to run at 6:45am usbing crontab.

-## Tests
-Tests for the order script have been created and are in `tests/order_test.py`.
-There are 2 tests.
-The first one checks if the script is able to export the data from each project.
-This covers the connection to redcap and if the report is working.
-The second one mocks the data from the order report and checks if the order script creats a .csv file that is the same as the expected output .csv.
-The data for these mocks and expected results are in `tests/data` for each project.
+Another aspect of longitudinal projects that makes them more difficult to work with is that participants have multiple encounters with the study.
+This script uses only the most recent encounter to generate addresses or to decide whether a participant needs an order generated for them.